Unionistas de Salamanca CF: Stadium

 In its first season, Unionistas de Salamanca played its home games at Polideportivo Rosa Colorado, commonly known as La Sindical, with a capacity of 2,000 spectators.

 Since 2015, the club has played its games at Pistas del Helmántico (next to Helmántico Stadium), with a capacity of 3,000 spectators.

 On 11 November 2017, it was announced that a new stadium would be built in the Zurguén district, in the southern part of Salamanca.
 The new home of Unionistas, "Estadio Zurguén" will presumably be open for the 2019–2020 season.
 Roughly one year later, however, the club announced an agreement with Real Salamanca Monterrey CF and the City Council to use the Reina Sofía stadium, with a planned expansion to 5,000 spectators; the transition to the new field was concluded for the 2020–21 season, and was announced by the club on 5 October 2020.

 Rivalries

 Unionistas de Salamanca has a strong rivalry with Salamanca UDS, formerly known as Salmantino.
-Both teams meet in their matches, called the derby of the 50 metres as their stadiums are separated by this distance.
+Both teams meet in their matches, called the derby of the 50 metres as their stadiums were separated by this distance.

 While Unionistas was born as a homage of former UD Salamanca, dissolved in 2013, Salamanca CF claims it is its continuation by using their name and their shield, despite a judicial statement established it is a completely different club.